-Please provide a justification of the costs, (ALL COSTS SHOULD INCLUDE VAT), including daily rates for staff involved and quotes from subcontractors where applicable.
+Please provide a justification of the costs, including daily rates for staff involved and quotes from subcontractors where applicable.
+If successful, awardees are expected to provide copies of the quotes matching that in the application.

 If there is significant use of subcontractors, please explain how these will be used and the costs of each.
 Please note the Assessors are required to judge the application finances in terms of value for money, evaluating whether the proposed cost for effort and deliverables in a proposal reflect a fair market price.